APA-Accredited Psychology Internship

 Wake Forest University students were asked to leave campus following spring break in March 2020 due to the national outbreak of COVID-19 and the need to keep our campus community safe.
 In light of this, University Counseling Center staff, including interns, began working remotely from home, offering teletherapy for students located in North Carolina and other states that are allowing teletherapy practice across state lines during the pandemic.
 Our psychology interns were able to continue providing individual and group therapy, develop and deliver virtual outreach programs, and offer support groups and workshops to students who may not have been eligible for therapy based on their physical location.
 All of these activities counted toward direct client service hours; however, there was a reduction of direct service hours as a result of the pandemic.
 All regular supervision continued to take place in a virtual format and the UCC staff provided additional emotional and professional support for our interns during this scary, challenging, and uncertain time.
 I am happy to say that both of our interns completed the internship year as planned and have moved on to begin their postdoc positions.

-We anticipate being able to return to our regular on-campus work and our previous model of service delivery in the spring/summer of 2021 or whenever a COVID-19 vaccine is widely available.
+We anticipate being able to return to our regular on-campus work and our previous model of service delivery in the summer of 2021 or whenever a COVID-19 vaccine is widely available.
 In the meantime, we have developed effective ways for our interns to continue receiving the clinical and administrative experience they need to be very competitive candidates for postdoctoral employment.
 Our hope is that our training program will return to normal, in-person operations prior to the arrival of our 2021-2022 cohort of interns.